MartinovEm/Ethos-GPS-Map-Generator/README.md

 📖 **How to Use**

+**Download the ZIP file** and extract it to your local storage.
+Keep all the files in one folder.
+Double-click on index.html to open the Ethos GPS Map Generator in your browser.

 **Locate:** Use the SEARCH box to find your flying site.

 **Frame:** Adjust the zoom level until your flying area is centered in the crosshair.